 Boggle Online Game

 Boggle is a word game my family likes to play.
 One day, we were wondering how many words we missed, so I coded up a python program to find all the possible words on any given boggle board.
 Then we would play normally, enter the board into the script, and instantly feel dumb for missing some obvious ones.
-The next iteration was an online version, where you can play a game with multiple people, automatically validate and add up points, and view the list of all the words you inevitably missed, because computers can do in an instant what it takes humans much longer, and the singularity is aproaching. ;) Over the years, I have updated the game and recently redesigned it to use Flask, Vue.js, MongoDB, and some decent CSS.
+The next iteration was an online version, where you can play a game with multiple people, automatically validate and add up points, and see all the words you inevitably missed.
+Over the years, I have updated the game and recently redesigned it to use Flask, Vue.js, MongoDB, better CSS, and a neural network to take an image of a physical board and import it into the webapp.

 Obnoxious Scheme to Convince All to Recycle (OSCAR)